 Does the purchase of gas and electricity supply fall under the scope of the procurement regulations?

-Yes, the purchase of electricity or gas would be a supply contract and if the thresholds were breached then the EU procurement regulations would apply to that purchase.
+Yes, the purchase of electricity or gas would be a supply contract and if the thresholds were breached then the procurement regulations would apply to that purchase.
 There are CPV codes associated with the supply of electricity and gas or alternatively there is a CPV code for energy and related services.

 The most economically advantageous tender (MEAT) criterion enables the contracting authority to take account of criteria that reflect qualitative, technical and sustainable aspects of the tender submission as well as price when reaching an award decision.